Nolte: There's Nothing Normal About Joe Biden Going AWOL for Four Days

 And when I say “hiding out,” that’s not hyperbole.

 Biden was nowhere to be seen.
 He didn’t walk out of his Camp David retreat to take a few questions or make a statement.
 He’s still not releasing statements that say things like: Nothing will be left undone to ensure every American is evacuated safely.
 Biden isn’t doing anything.
 He’s hiding.
 Even today, back at the White House, he’s hiding.
-Thousands of Americans are stuck in a foreign country overrun by our mortal enemies, and their president’s AWOL for four days.
+Thousands of Americans are stuck in a foreign country overrun by our mortal enemies, and their president’s gone AWOL for four full days.

 This is not normal.